Dynamic Appointment Scheduling: Introduction

 Dynamic schedules have been studied extensively, but with a focus on settings that crucially differ from the one described above.
-Some papers study what could be called `advance admission scheduling', in which a planner is to dynamically assign appointments for future days, taking into account the clients' preferences and future demand; see for example \cite{HG,WF,ZAN}.
-Another related domain concerns the sequencing of the clients: whereas in our framework the order of the clients is fixed, one could also study the question of identifying the best sequence \cite{BER,MAK}.
-In this respect, there is empirical evidence and formal backing to opt for the rule that sequences clients in order of increasing variance of their service durations \cite{KEMP,KONG}. \tred{A relevant related research line concerns settings in which there are routine patients, who can be assigned an appointment time in advance, in combination with last-minute patients \cite{CR,ED}; this problem has been formulated in terms of a (multistage) stochastic linear program.
-There is also an increased interest in appointment scheduling in a spatial setting, also involving a routing component; see e.g.\ \cite{ZWW}.
-Finally, we would like to mention the significant recent contributions \cite{WLW}, focusing on managing walk-in clients, and \cite{ZY}, exploiting the concept of multimodularity to set up a highly general framework e.g.\ no-shows, non-punctuality, and walk-ins.}
+Some papers study what could be called `advance admission scheduling', in which a planner is to dynamically assign appointments for future days, taking into account the clients' preferences and future demand; see for example \cite{HG, WF, ZAN}.
+Another related domain concerns the sequencing of the clients: whereas in our framework the order of the clients is fixed, one could also study the question of identifying the best sequence \cite{BER, MAK}.
+In this respect, there is empirical evidence and formal backing to opt for the rule that sequences clients in order of increasing variance of their service durations \cite{KEMP, KONG}. \tred{A relevant related research line concerns settings in which there are routine \tredd{clients}, who can be assigned an appointment time in advance, in combination with last-minute \tredd{clients} \cite{CR, ED}; this problem has been formulated in terms of a (multistage) stochastic linear program. \tredd{Our type of modeling has only recently been introduced in the delivery literature; in the broader context of home delivery services, e.g.\ \cite{TS, ZWW} work with a setup that is very similar to ours, viz.\ an objective function comprising a weighted sum of mean busy and idle times (where it is noted that \cite{ZWW} has a strong focus on the routing problem, i.e., finding the order that minimizes the objective function, while in our study it is the objective to exploit real-time information to reduce costs by updating the schedule).} Finally, we would like to mention the significant recent contributions \cite{WLW}, focusing on managing walk-in clients, and \cite{ZY}, exploiting the concept of multimodularity to set up a highly general framework e.g.\ no-shows, non-punctuality, and walk-ins.}

 This paper is organized as follows.
 Section \ref{MF} introduces the modeling framework, defining the dynamics of the underlying system, and formally defining the cost function.
 We then focus on schedules with exponentially distributed service times: the homogeneous case is dealt with in Section \ref{homexp}, whereas the heterogeneous case can be found in Section \ref{hetexp}.
 In Section \ref{phase} we develop our phase-type-based framework, setting up the dynamic programming routine that deals with distributions with a general SCV.
 Numerical experiments are presented in Section \ref{num}. \tred{In Section~\ref{sec:discu} we discuss robustness properties, as well as a computationally attractive variant in which the so-called value-to-go is ignored.} We conclude the paper with some final remarks.